Humberto Maturana: Academic career

+Maturana was appointed Assistant Prof in Dept of Biology of Medical School of University of Chile Santiago, at the age of 32.
 He worked in neuroscience at the University of Chile, in the Biología del Conocer (Biology of Knowing) research center.
 Maturana's work has been developed and integrated into the work on ontological coaching developed by Fernando Flores and Julio Olalla.

 In 1994, he received Chile's National Prize for Natural Sciences.

 Maturana established his own reflection and research center, the Instituto de Formación Matriztica.
-In 2020 he was awarded an honorary fellowship of the Cybernetics Society.
+In 2020, he was awarded an honorary fellowship by the Cybernetics Society.

 Maturana died in Santiago on May 6, 2021, at age 92, due to pneumonia.